drstearns/tutorials/src/https/index.md

 This spins-up a new NGINX container, copies the `/etc/nginx/conf.d/default.conf` inside the container to the current directory on your machine, and stops/removes the container.

 Open the `default.conf` file and notice that it contains one `server {}` configuration block for HTTP.
-You need to modify it so that it looks like this, replacing `your-domain.com` with your domain name:
+You need to modify it so that it looks like this, replacing `your-host-name.com` with your host name:

 ```
 server {
     listen       80;
     add_header Strict-Transport-Security "max-age=31536000; includeSubDomains" always;
-    server_name your-domain.com; #REPLACE `your-domain.com` with your domain name!
+    server_name your-host-name.com; #REPLACE `your-host-name.com` with your host name!
     return 301 https://$server_name$request_uri;
 }

 server {
     listen       443 ssl;
-    ssl_certificate /etc/letsencrypt/live/your-domain.com/fullchain.pem;
+    ssl_certificate /etc/letsencrypt/live/your-host-name.com/fullchain.pem;
-    ssl_certificate_key /etc/letsencrypt/live/your-domain.com/privkey.pem;
+    ssl_certificate_key /etc/letsencrypt/live/your-host-name.com/privkey.pem;

     # ...rest of default configuration...
 }